Kids and mental health

 - Having good mental health is important for children's development.

-- A child’s mental health can be affected by family history, school and life events.
+- A child's mental health can be affected by family history, school experiences and life events.

-- Ask for help from a professional if you are worried about your child’s mental health.
+- Ask for help from a health professional if you are worried about your child's mental health.

 What is mental health in kids?

-A child’s mental health can vary from feeling good to facing challenges or being diagnosed with a mental health condition.
-About 1 in 10 Australian children aged 4 – 11 have a mental health disorder.
-The most common disorders are attention deficit and hyperactivity disorder (ADHD) and anxiety.
+A child's mental health can vary from feeling good to facing challenges or being diagnosed with a mental health condition.
+The most common mental health concerns are:

 Having good mental health is key to healthy child development and wellbeing.